How do Vietnamese farmers live and work?

 Many bananas are grown in gardens.

-If possible, a family dinner, typically in the countryside in Mekong Delta, can give you a good chance of going into the gardens.
-Or, staying at a homestay (real homestay), you may know more about their local culture.
+If possible, having a family dinner in the countryside in the Mekong Delta can give you an excellent chance to go into the gardens.
+Or, staying at a homestay (authentic homestay), you may know more about their local culture.

-Working mainly in the rice field under the hot weather, the costumes of farmers are different, which suit each area, but often have these features:
+Working mainly in the rice field under the hot weather, the costumes of farmers often have these features:

-• They are simple, which helps them easy to work and move.
+• They are simple, which helps them work and move easily.

 • Clothes have dark colors to reduce dirt looking.